Cyber Monday Sale - Save Up To 15%! Learn more

 Disadvantages

-Material limitation: Spade bits are best suited for wood and plastic, not for metal or masonry.
+• Spade bits are not suited for metal or masonry.

-Limited precision: Spade bits are less precise than other drill bits, such as auger bits, and especially for smaller-diameter holes or when drilling near the edge of a workpiece.
+• Spade bits are less precise than other bits, especially when working on smaller holes or drilling near the edge of the workpiece.

 What is an Auger Bit?